-Benchmark Indicator Description/Comments Increase in public reporting of illicit discharges Volunteer monitoring has increased citizen awareness of potential pollutants in waterways.
-Both participating and non-participating local environmental groups have increased public reporting regarding possible illicit discharges.
-Nine (9) illicit discharge findings were reported by the public and investigated by city staff in 2021.
-Increase pet waste educational public outreach The City of College Station has increased public awareness of pet waste pollution in surface waters.
-An educational page was published in the Parks & Recreation Guide, informing the public about the dangers of stormwater pollution caused by pet waste.
-A "Scoop the Poop" informational article was published on the city website and social media, encouraging the proper disposal of pet waste.
+Benchmark Indicator Description/Comments Increase in illegal dumping reporting by the public The City provides stormwater education and public reporting instructions through its outreach programs to increase public reporting of illicit discharges and illegal dumping.
+Thirty-three (33) illicit discharges, potential illicit discharges, and illegal dumping incidents were reported by the public and investigated by City staff in 2023.

+Number of pet waste educational opportunities conducted The City of College Station has increased public awareness of pet waste pollution in surface waters.
+Eight (8) pet waste educational opportunities were conducted in 2023.
+A link to the "Scoop the Poop" City blog post was included in the Recreation Connection email newsletter published by Parks & Recreation.
+The blog post informed the public about the dangers of stormwater pollution caused by pet waste and encouraged proper disposal.
+Links to the blog post were also available on the City's social media pages.
+In addition, "Scoop the Poop" brochures were disseminated at Texas A&M's Earth Day and Sustainability Day events.
+Lastly, a "Scoop the Poop" segment was aired on the City's Channel 19 throughout the permit year.
 Reductions in sanitary sewer overflows (SSOs) Wastewater Infrastructure Capital Improvement Projects continue.
-The city conducted repairs to sanitary sewer pipes to reduce potential SSOs.
-A total of eighteen (18) SSO repairs were performed in 2021.
+The City conducted repairs to sanitary sewer pipes to reduce potential SSOs.
+A total of twenty (20) SSO repairs were performed on public lines in 2023.